VOTE FOR CROWD FAVORITE HERE!

-- Your abstract that satisfies the criteria above
+Your abstract that satisfies the criteria above

 Your email and phone number

 Your institutional affiliation

-GAIN poster competition
+GAIN 2019 poster competition

-In addition to the Energy Week's poster competition, Longhorn Energy Club invites you to participate in GAIN 2017's poster session organized by the Graduate Engineering Council (GEC), where all graduate engineering students are able to participate.
+In addition to the Energy Week's poster competition, Longhorn Energy Club invites you to participate in GAIN 2019's poster session organized by the Graduate Engineering Council (GEC), where all graduate engineering students are able to participate.
 GAIN (Graduate And Industry Networking) is an annual networking opportunity that allows graduate engineering students to showcase their research and talents to industry representatives.
 Additionally, all poster presenters are invited to an awards banquet during the evening where distinguished poster presenters will receive departmental and industry awards.

 The same poster will be allowed to participate in the Energy Week's poster competition and GAIN, if accepted.

-GAIN will be held on January 31, 2017 from 1-8 pm, at the Texas Union Building.
+GAIN will be held on February 5, 2019 from 1-8 pm, at the Texas Union Building.
 The poster session will take place from 2-4 pm and the awards banquet begins at 6:15 pm.
-Registration is currently open for students and more information about GAIN 2017 can be found on the GAIN 2017 website.
-We hope to see you at GAIN 2017!
+Registration is currently open for students and more information about GAIN 2019 can be found on the GAIN 2019 website.
+We hope to see you at GAIN 2019!